Teaching the F-2 ACARA Math Learning Intentions Through Play

 Math Resources for Play Based Learning

-I have designed a number of hands-on play based math resources you might be interested in.
-From investigation prompts to signs and posters, you will find a great selection to help you teach math sklls and concepts HERE.
+You will find a great selection to help you teach math sklls and concepts HERE.

 Remember numeracy is supposed to be meaningful and a relevant part of everyday life for children in the F-2 grades.
 Our role is to not only teach maths but to build positive attitudes about numeracy.

-Our children need and deserve to have the opportunity to learn through playful experiences that support and promote numeracy and all other aspects of their learning and development.
-Please don’t rely on formal and structured numeracy lessons alone.
+Our children need and deserve the opportunity to learn through playful experiences that support and promote numeracy and all other aspects of their learning and development.
+By incorporating play-based learning strategies, you can meet curriculum goals, foster deep understanding, and nurture a lifelong love of learning in your students.

-If you found this blog post on teaching the F-2 ACARA Math learning intentions through play helpful or interesting, please consider sharing it…
+If you found this blog post on teaching the F-2 ACARA Math learning intentions through play helpful or interesting, please consider sharing it.
+You’ll be helping other teachers discover effective strategies for their classrooms.

 Just CLICK the sharing box below.👇